andrewahn-ubc/andrewahn-ubc/README.md

 ### Hey
 I'm Andrew, a CS + Math student at UBC Vancouver.
-I like machine learning and full-development
+I like machine learning and full-stack development

 ### Git to know me:
 - LinkedIn: https://www.linkedin.com/in/andrewahn-ubc/